-HH-Aggregate deferrals under section 83(i) elections as of the close of the calendar year
+HH-Aggregate deferrals under section 83(i) elections as of the close of the calendar

 Box 13.
 If the "Retirement plan" box is checked, special limits may apply to the amount of traditional IRA contributions you may deduct.
 See Pub.
-590-A, Contributions to Individual Retirement Arrangements (IRAs).
+590-A

 Box 14.
-Employers may use this box to report information such as state disability insurance taxes withheld, union dues, uniform payments health insurance premiums deducted, nontaxable income, educational assistance payments, or a member of the clergy's parsonage allowance and utilities.
+Employers may use this box to report information such as state disability insurance taxes withheld, union dues, uniform payments, health insurance premiums deducted, nontaxable income, educational assistance payments, or a member of the clergy's parsonage allowance and utilities.
 Railroad employers use this box to report railroad retirement (RRTA) compensation, Tier 1 tax, Tier 2 tax, Medicare tax, and Additional Medicare Tax.
 Include tips reported by the employee to the employer in railroad retirement (RRTA) compensation.